Quick Answer

 Getting Around: Transport and Driving in North Cyprus

-Public transport in North Cyprus is limited.
-Minibuses (dolmus) run on fixed routes in Kyrenia and Nicosia at low fares (€0.50-1.50 per journey) but coverage outside town centres is sparse.
-For most expats, owning a car is practical rather than optional.
+**Public transport in North Cyprus is limited, making car ownership practical for most expats.** Minibuses (dolmus) operate fixed routes in Kyrenia and Nicosia at low fares (€0.50-1.50 per journey), but coverage outside town centres is sparse.
+Taxis are available but expensive for regular use.

 Driving in North Cyprus uses left-hand traffic (same as the Republic of Cyprus and the UK).
 UK driving licences are valid.
 EU driving licences are accepted in practice.
 Local insurance is required - your home country policy may not cover the TRNC, so a local policy is usually necessary (approximately €400-700/year for a standard vehicle).